applandorg/applandorg.github.io/_pages/index.md

 permalink: /
 ---

-Software tools such as performance profilers, APMs, and log aggregators all provide some information about the behavior of code code; but none are dedicated to helping developers inspect and optimize their application architecture.
+Software tools such as performance profilers, APMs, and log aggregators all provide some information about the behavior of code; but none are dedicated to helping developers inspect and optimize their application architecture.
 The AppMap framework provides comprehensive information about your software architecture, recorded into simple JSON files.
-These AppMap files can be obtained simply and easily by executing test cases or by interactively recording a live, running application.
+These AppMap files can be easily obtained by executing test cases or by interactively recording a live, running application.
 You can use AppMap recordings to generate insightful visualizations and analytics, share with your team, and optimize your software architecture.